-When a sexual assault victim contacts McNeese Police, a multi-disciplinary response is triggered involving the police, Calcasieu Women's Shelter, University Services, Counseling Center and other appropriate campus and community resources.
+When a sexual assault victim contacts McNeese Police, a multi-disciplinary response is triggered involving the police, Calcasieu Women's Shelter, Student Services, Counseling Center and other appropriate campus and community resources.

-The victim of a sexual assault may request for the investigation to be pursued through the criminal justice system and the Office of University Services, or only the latter.
-A University representative from the Police Department and/or the Office of University Services will guide the victim through the available options, support the victim in his/her decision and will assist the victim in notifying the appropriate local law enforcement agencies, depending on the location where the assault occurred.
-Various counseling options are available from the University through the Student Health Center located in Hardtner Hall, 337-475-5748, and the Student Counseling Center located in Kaufman Hall, Room 112, 337- 475-5136.
+The victim of a sexual assault may request for the investigation to be pursued through the criminal justice system and the Office of Student Services, or only the latter.
+A University representative from the Police Department and/or the Office of Student Services will guide the victim through the available options, support the victim in his/her decision and will assist the victim in notifying the appropriate local law enforcement agencies, depending on the location where the assault occurred.
+Various counseling options are available from the University through the Student Health Center located 4100 Ryan St, 337-475-5748, and the Student Counseling Center located in 4100 Ryan St., 337- 475-5136.
 Counseling and support services outside the University can be obtained through the various local agencies.

-Information about University disciplinary proceedings, as well as special guidelines for cases involving sexual misconduct, is available from the Office of University Services, located in Holbrook Student Union, 337-475-5706.
+Information about University disciplinary proceedings, as well as special guidelines for cases involving sexual misconduct, is available from the Office of Student Services, located in Holbrook Student Union, 337-475-5706.